Image Credit: The late Denis Hill. Purchases of this photo benefit the Island County Historical Society Archives and Museum. Purchase this photo

 Light at the End of the Tunnel – LENT

 We’re calling these loans LENT (Light at the end of the Tunnel) micro-loans.
 These loans will start as 0% interest loans (with interest to be slowly added based on loan repayment schedule).

-Along with our Facade Grant program, the LENT micro-loan program can help insure our friends and neighbors who own businesses (in an area that provides a bulk of Coupeville’s economic vitality and sustainability) can face fallout of covid19t, and unforeseen crisis’s in the future.
+Along with our Facade Grant program, the LENT micro-loan program can help insure our friends and neighbors who own businesses (in an area that provides a bulk of Coupeville’s economic vitality and sustainability) can face the financial fallout of covid19, and unforeseen restrictions in the future.

 Citizen Investment is Needed in Coupeville